Named 5 smartphone mistakes that compromise your security

 How to protect yourself:

-Use only official marketplaces (Google Play, AppGallery, etc.) Named 5 smartphone mistakes that compromise your security Prohibit installation from third-party sources Named 5 smartphone mistakes that compromise your security Install antivirus (there are free solutions from Kaspersky, Dr.
+Use only official marketplaces (Google Play, AppGallery, etc.) Prohibit installation from third-party sources Install antivirus (there are free solutions from Kaspersky, Dr.

 2. Ignoring system and application updates